-Médecins Sans Frontières/Doctors Without Borders (MSF) has developed two new teaching and learning resources for A level Biology, looking at cholera and tuberculosis (TB).
+Médecins Sans Frontières/Doctors Without Borders (MSF) has developed two teaching and learning resources for A Level Biology, looking at cholera and tuberculosis (TB).

-It is adapted from a data handling exercise developed by the London School of Hygiene & Tropical Medicine.
-It introduces students to epidemiology and and Dr John Snow's seminal cholera investigation.
+It is adapted from a data handling exercise developed by the London School of Hygiene and Tropical Medicine.
+It introduces students to epidemiology and Dr John Snow's seminal cholera investigation.

 The second presentation, 'Cholera today' is a participatory exercise offering a real world perspective of the biology, epidemiology, prevention and treatment of cholera.

-Using authoritative and recent data from the UK Government, World Health Organisation, The Lancet and MSF reports, students participate in a data handling activity which focuses largely on the prevalence of TB in the UK, with a focus on London.
+Using authoritative and recent data from the UK Government, World Health Organization, The Lancet and MSF reports, students participate in a data handling activity which focuses largely on the prevalence of TB in the UK, with a focus on London.

 The answers to questions are provided for ease of use by teachers.
-This multi media resource has been prepared with the guidance of a working group of biology teachers and is informed by the 2015 specifications of AQA, OCR and Pearson Edexcel with particular emphasis on the increased mathematical demands.
+This multi-media resource has been prepared with the guidance of a working group of biology teachers and is informed by the 2015 specifications of AQA, OCR and Pearson Edexcel with particular emphasis on the increased mathematical demands.